CodeYourFuture/syllabus/docs/fundamentals/week-1/coursework.md

 ## CYF Blocks (6 hours)

 In this course, you will use block-based programming ([CYF Blocks](https://blocks.codeyourfuture.io/)) to create JavaScript that changes the HTML on a web page.
-Work through the exercises in order up to [Buttons, inputs and clicks: a todo list](https://blocks.codeyourfuture.io/#exercise_todo_list).
+Work through the exercises in order up to [Buttons, inputs and clicks: a todo list](https://blocks.codeyourfuture.io/#exercise_todo_list). // And including?
+Or not?

-**You must at least attempt all those exercises before we meet.**.
-If you get stuck, don't worry.
+**You must at least attempt all those exercises before we meet.** If you get stuck, don't worry.
 Come to the session with your questions and we will all discuss them together.

 Once you're finished, share your solution to [List of links](https://blocks.codeyourfuture.io/#exercise_list_links) in Google Classroom.